tbm/homepage/content/debian/kirkwood/qnap/ts-219/install.md

 <%= render "adsense-wideskyscaper-right" %>
 <% end %>

-<h1>Installing Debian on QNAP TS-21x and TS-22x devices</h1>
+<h1>Installing Debian on QNAP HS-210, TS-21x and TS-22x devices</h1>

 <h2>Overview</h2>

-In a nutshell, the installation of Debian on your QNAP TS-21x/TS-22x works like
+In a nutshell, the installation of Debian on your QNAP HS-210, TS-21x or TS-22x works like
 this: you use the QNAP firmware to write a Debian installer image to flash.
 When you restart your device, Debian installer starts and allows you to login via SSH to perform the installation.
 Debian will be installed to